How to Make a Press Kit in 8 Steps (+ Template & Examples)

 - Historical milestones

 For example, if your media kit aims to promote a new product line at your retail store, highlight team members who specialize in the products or were responsible for bringing them on board.
-Media kits meant to promote an event could include key contacts for event details or employees responsible for organizing and setting up the event.
+Meanwhile, if you’re promoting an event, include key contacts for the event’s details or employees responsible for organizing and setting up the event.

 As the job of a press kit is to make it easier for journalists to cover news about your business, providing links to original as well as web-friendly versions of photos, logos, headshots, and other assets is ideal.
 You can also provide them in multiple formats (for example, both JPG and PNG) and include brand style guidelines for multimedia assets describing how and where to use them, copyright information, licensing details, and so on.

-After detailing all the essential information about your company, include links to past press releases to give journalists context and background about your company.
-Make the most of your digital media kit by linking to these resources on your website’s marketing and press release pages.
-Organize press releases chronologically to illustrate your business’ events and milestones.
+After detailing all the essential information about your company and adding your best photos, include links to your past press releases to give journalists even more context and background about your business and its most recent achievements and updates.
+Linking to your press releases also increases your business’ credibility to journalists.

 In today’s digital-centric world, your social media accounts are just as valuable a point of contact as your email address or contact number.
 To round out your media kit, it’s a good idea to include your business’ social media links at the bottom of your document, whether it’s a portable document file (PDF) or an online webpage.